DanielSchuette/systems_programming/README.md

 ## Description

 This repository is for personal use only.
-I will commit all kinds of experimental programms while exploring how operating systems work.
+I will commit all kinds of experimental programs while exploring how operating systems work.

 ## Resources